 The whole process of constructing a causal model can be challenging for students not familiar with modeling.
-The following example demonstrates a simple workflow in which students can engage.
+The following example demonstrates a simple workflow students can engage in:

 Example 2.5.
-Workflow: causal model construction.
-A workflow might consist of using the aforementioned IC algorithm to generate a partial DAG.
-A probability distribution drawn from pharmacological data from Example 2.1 is presented in Table 1.4
+Workflow: Causal Model Construction.
+A workflow might consist of using the above IC algorithm to generate a partial DAG.
+A probability distribution drawn from pharmicological data from Example 2.1 is presented in Table 14.

-The IC algorithm will generate the graph in Figure 3, leaving three edges undirected: X - Z, X - Y, and X - M. To determine the directions of those edges, three techniques can be employed:
+The IC algorithm will generate the graph in Figure 4, leaving three edges undirected: X - Z, X - Y, and X - M. In order to determine the directions of those edges, three techniques can be employed:

 - New or existing experiment.
-A randomized controlled trial (RCT) was previously performed, and the proportion of individuals with condition Y in the treatment (X) group differed from the proportion in the control group.
-This provides evidence for directed edge $X \rightarrow Y$.
-If this RCT did not exist, a new RCT could be conducted. - Expert knowledge.
+A Randomized Controlled Trial (RCT) was previously performed and the proportion of individuals with condition Y in the treatment (X) group differed from the proportion in the control group.
+This provides evidence for directed edge X → Y. If this RCT did not exist, a new RCT could be conducted. - Expert knowledge.
 Consulting a researcher provides evidence that covariate Z (age) affects decisions to take this drug.
-Therefore, edge $Z \rightarrow X$ is now directed. - Re-evaluation.
-The only edge remaining undirected is X M. The direction $X \leftarrow M$ would create a V-structure (nonadjacent parents Z and M to X).
+Therefore, edge $Z \to X$ is now directed. - Re-evaluation.
+The only edge remaining undirected is X - M. The direction X ← M would create a V-structure (nonadjacent parents Z and M to X).
 V-structures are detected in the IC algorithm's step 2.
-Since IC did not detect this, the directed edge must be $X \rightarrow M$.
+Since IC didn't detect this, the directed edge must be X → M.

-Finally, the constructed DAG ends up equivalent to the DAG in Figure 2.
+Finally the constructed DAG ends up equivalent to the DAG in Figure 1.